billin/billin-SDK/php5/README.md

 - - -
     function get_payu_pending_payment($customer = Null)

-Returns pending payment information for PayU Payment provider.
+Returns pending payment information for PayU Internet payment services provider.
 The data returned allow you to populate an HTML transaction form to invoke online payment with PayU.
 The important fields of returned object are id and amount.

 ### Invoice images